 4. Configure webhooks after a successful push has been made.

-#Docker Registry has three roles to play: the index, registry and registry client.
-Role #1 — Index: The index is responsible for and maintains information about user accounts, checksums of the images, and public namespaces.
+The index is responsible for and maintains information about user accounts, checksums of the images, and public namespaces.
 It maintains such information using the following components:

 a.
 Web UI

 It also resolves longer URLs for easier use and authenticates owners to repositories.

 The registry houses the images and graphs for the repositories.
 However, it does not have a local database and provides no user authentication.
 Database support is provided by S3, cloud files, and local FS.
 Furthermore, the authentication is taken care of by the Index Auth service using tokens.
 Registries can be of different types.
 Let’s analyze a few of them: